 3. Recognise achievement

-By using Plecto’s notification features, you can easily recognise and appreciate when an individual or the team achieves a goal or hits a milestone.
+By using Plecto’s notification features, you can easily recognize and acknowledge when an individual or the team achieves a goal or hits a milestone.

 You can play a custom sound, display an image or a video when a trigger is activated.
 This could be a closed deal, a new sign-up or a great customer support rating.

-Recognising achievement in this open way encourages employees to repeat the behaviour.
+Recognizing achievement in this open way encourages employees to repeat the behavior.
 To add an extra level of motivation, you can give employees a prize to coincide with their successes shown on the dashboard.